-When a tooth is lost too early from an injury or abscess, other teeth may shift into the space and result in a malocclusion or bad bite.
+When a tooth is lost too early from an injury or abscess, other teeth may shift into the space and result in a child’s malocclusion or bad bite.
 That’s why it is important for your child to visit Sunnyvale Dental Care Practice every 6 months to prevent and intercept such teeth shifting before it’s too late.

 A space maintainer is needed to hold space for the permanent teeth to come in properly after a primary, or “baby,” tooth is lost early.
 A space maintainer for the front tooth will improve the child’s appearance and may aid in proper speech development.
 When a permanent tooth is lost, a space maintainer is also used until a more permanent bridge can be placed.

 - Unilateral – These hold space on one side of the jaw, upper or lower.

 - Bilateral – These hold space on opposite sides of the jaw, upper and lower.

 - Anterior – These hold space for the front teeth.

 These different types of space maintainers can be either removable or fixed.
 Removable are usually made from acrylic (plastic) and can be removed by the patient.
 Fixed are usually metal and are cemented and cannot be removed by the patient.
 The selection of the appliance is based upon your child’s problem, their age and the number of teeth lost.

 Space Maintainer Care Instructions

 - Removable appliances should be replaced in the mouth immediately after cleaning after meals; otherwise, they may be lost or damaged.

 - Fixed or cemented appliances are cared for through normal tooth-brushing and flossing.
 Extremely hard, brittle and sticky foods are to be avoided as they may loosen the space maintainer.